 \textbf{Solar cycle invariance.} The ratio $R$ is stable over Mercier \& Chambe's eight-year dataset, spanning both solar maximum and the deep 2008--2009 minimum (the quietest Sun in a century).
-Coronal turbulence levels vary with solar activity: density fluctuation amplitudes, magnetic complexity, and the occurrence of transient events all increase toward solar maximum.
-If scattering drove the $T_b$ suppression, $R$ should track these variations.
+Coronal turbulence levels vary with solar activity: \citet{Gautam2024} measured turbulence cascade rates from WIND spacecraft data spanning 1995--2020 and found that the cascade rate is largest during solar maximum and smallest during solar minimum.
+Baseline quiet-Sun turbulence persists even at solar minimum, and some coronal heating models are based on MHD turbulence.
+But if scattering drove the bulk of the $T_b$ suppression, $R$ should track variations in turbulence levels across the cycle.
 It does not.
-The stability of $R$ across a full solar cycle, combined with confirmation at different frequencies by LOFAR \citep{Vocks2018}, points to a cycle-invariant property of the electron distribution rather than a propagation effect.
+The stability of $R$, including through the deepest minimum in a century, combined with confirmation at different frequencies by LOFAR \citep{Vocks2018}, points to a cycle-invariant property of the electron distribution rather than a propagation effect.

 Together, these constraints establish that scattering contributes to $T_b$ suppression but cannot account for the full discrepancy.
-The measured angular broadening can explain at most $\sim$20\% of the required suppression.
+The FORWARD comparison shows that the standard Maxwellian model with realistic thermal structure starts at $\sim$1.6~MK; scattering reduces this toward the MWA values but leaves the gap to 620~kK unexplained.
 The remaining factor of $\sim$2 reflects an intrinsic property of the electron distribution.